-Prior to HTA, he completed his part 1 at the Mackintosh School of Architecture between 2010 and 2013 before joining Burrell Mistry Architects during his year in industry.
-Within this time he was heavily involved with the design of ‘the concrete house’ residential project, which was aiming to achieve paragraph 55 planning approval within the national policy framework.
+Prior to HTA, he completed his part l at the Mackintosh School of Architecture between 2010 and 2013 before joining a small design firm in London for his placement year.
+During his time there he was heavily involved with the design of ‘the concrete house’ which successfully achieved paragraph 55 (now Paragraph 79) planning approval within the national policy framework.
 This constitutes a design, which displays outstanding architectural intent within the green belt.